Dce-Developers/Introduction/README.md

 - It's my pleasure to introduce myself.
 I'm Paras Kumar from Delhi.
 - I am 20 Years Old.
-- Currently, I'm pursing my Secong year Engineering course from DCE GGN Haryana.
+- Currently, I'm pursing my Second year Engineering course from DCE GGN Haryana.
 - I completed my 12th from  Kendriya Vidyalaya Bairagarh (Bhopal).
 - My strengths are my attitude that I like to take challenges that I CAN do it, self motivated person, self disciplined I am a good team player as well as has a good ability to lead the team.